tompscanlan/speedy-review/README.md

 Setup takes place in a few differrent areas.

-### on a server
+### First: on a server

 1. Run the team server locally, host it permanently, or use a hosted option.
 For more details, refer to the [Team Generative Service](#team-generative-service) section.
-Contact us if you'd like a hosted option.
+[Contact us](mailto:info@butterhead.net) if you'd like a hosted option.

-### in your code repository
+### Second: in your code repository

 1. add the Git hook to your project.
 See the [Git Hook Setup](#git-hook-setup) section for detailed instructions.

-### on your dev machines
+### Finally: on your dev machines

 1. Install dependencies: